This document is also available in these non-normative formats: XML and Revision markup.

 The function returns the empty sequence if the operation is successful.

-does not
+$path does not

-points to a
+exist.$file points to a

 Lists all files and directories in a given directory.
 The order of the items in the